-Freedom Soldiers explores how the soldiers’ flight from the army, deemed “desertion” by government officials, and the defenses of their actions within military courts and prisons shaped freedom as emancipation unfolded during America’s bloodiest war.
+Freedom Soldiers: The Emancipation of Black Soldiers in Civil War Camps, Courts, and Prisons explores how the soldiers’ flight from the army, deemed “desertion” by government officials, and the defenses of their actions within military courts and prisons shaped freedom as emancipation unfolded during America’s bloodiest war.

 Here are reflections on Freedom Soldiers from scholars of the war, slavery, and emancipation.